MicrosoftDocs/fabric-docs/docs/data-engineering/multiple-data-sources-graphql.md

 In Fabric API for GraphQL, you can expose many data sources through a single API item.
 This feature allows you to issue a single query that retrieves data across multiple data sources.

 > [!NOTE]
 > A multi-data source request fans out individual requests to data sources.
+You cannot create relationships across types that span multiple data sources.

 ## Query example